ebezzam/slm-controller/README.md

 This script controls the [Nokia 5110 LCD](https://learn.adafruit.com/nokia-5110-3310-monochrome-lcd) SLM.
-Like before, it either allows to show an image specified by its path or a random pattern.
+Like before, it either allows to show an image specified by its path or a random mask.
 Note that this SLM only supports monochrome values.
 A flag allows to define how the aspect ratio is handled.